Natural value. What is a natural number? History, scope, properties

 Adding zero does not change the number, and if you add any number to zero, you get the added number.

-In order to subtract the sum from a number, you can first subtract the first term from this number, and then from the resulting difference, the second term
+In order to subtract a sum from a number, you can first subtract the first term from this number, and then the second term from the resulting difference.

 The property of subtracting a number from the sum $(a+b) -c=a+(b-c)$ if $c ≤ b$

-To subtract a number from the sum, you can subtract it from one term, and add another term to the resulting difference
+To subtract a number from a sum, you can subtract it from one term and add another term to the resulting difference.

 If you subtract it from the number itself, you get zero